anniecherk/sweetpea/README.md

+Psyscript is a sequence processing language; it is a solver aided DSL.

+It isn't done!

 This is a project that takes high-level constraints, translates them into DIMACS CNF (using a Tseytin transformation!) to feed through a SAT solver, and then translates the results back into something intelligible at a high-level.

-It isn't done!

 Here's what works so far: